UPDATED: August 25, 2021

 “Good IAQ contributes to a favorable environment for students, performance of teachers and staff and a sense of comfort, health and well-being.
 These elements combine to assist a school in its core mission — educating children.”
 1

-The tankless energy efficient IW25-4 IN Wall/ ON Wall dehumidifier with Bi-Polar Ion Generator removes up to 29 pints of moisture in apartments, ideal for student housing.
-The tamper-proof IW25-4 Dehumidifier is the first mountable and tamper-proof dehumidifier, with a digital controlled humidistat concealed behind the front cover, making adjustments by students, and faculty inaccessible.
+The tankless, energy efficient IW25 IN Wall/ON Wall dehumidifier with Bi-Polar Ion Generator removes nearly 30 pints of moisture in apartments, making it ideal for student housing.
+The tamper-proof IW25 includes a digital humidistat concealed behind the inaccessible front cover, preventing tenant access.

 REMOVE MOISTURE • LOWER HUMIDITY